-OECD work on consumer product safety aims to improve co-operation amongst jurisdictions in areas of mutual interest.
-The focus of its mandate is on improving information sharing and promoting greater cooperation among product safety market surveillance, enforcement, and regulatory authorities worldwide by:
+OECD work on consumer product safety aims to improve co-operation amongst jurisdictions.
+The focus of its mandate is on improving information sharing and promoting greater co-operation among product safety market surveillance, enforcement, and regulatory authorities worldwide by:

 - Identifying safety issues early